 Now you have probably heard of the idea of setting multiple start pages via Firefox before.
 Did you know though that you can set your throbber to open up several bookmarks as well?
 It will take a little editing in about:config, but I promise it is not that hard to do.

 Tag Archives | firefox

-To use any of these useful scripts, you will have to have the Greasemonkey Firefox extension installed.
+To use this script you must have Greasemonkey for Firefox installed.